fabriziosalmi/wafcontrol/README.md

 ::INFO :: Processing zone example.com (zone-id)...
 ::INFO :: Applying WAF settings for zone zone-id...
 ::INFO :: Successfully updated security level to under_attack
+::INFO :: Successfully updated challenge passage to bypass
+::INFO :: Successfully updated browser integrity check to off
+::INFO :: Successfully updated automatic https rewrites to on
 ```

 ## 🛡️ Security Considerations

-- Never commit API tokens to the repository
+- Never commit API tokens to the repository.
-- Use GitHub Secrets for sensitive information
+- Use GitHub Secrets for sensitive information.
-- Use environment protection rules for production deployments
+- Use environment protection rules for production deployments.
-- Double-check zone IDs and domains before deployment
+- Double-check zone IDs and domains before deployment.

 ## 🔧 Supported Zones

 You can apply the security settings to any Cloudflare zone, including free domains.
-The security level control works with all Cloudflare plans.
+The security settings control works with all Cloudflare plans.

 ## 👨‍💻 Contributing